 In recent years, distracted driving has become one of the most significant causes of car accidents.
 According to the National Highway Traffic Safety Administration (NHTSA), over 2,800 people were killed in distracted driving accidents in 2018 alone.
-This averages out to almost eight lives lost every single day from this very preventable, and dangerous, driving habit.

 Here at the Call Paul Law Firm, we’re dedicated to keeping drivers safer on the road.
 For many of us, this begins with education, which is why we’re taking time to learn more about distracted driving and even show you some useful apps you can download to prevent you from the temptation of distracted driving.
 Keeping our roads safe is a collaborative effort and we’re here to do our part.